Loan Interest Calculator

 Calculate and review

 Check total interest, total paid, charts, and the schedule.
-Add scenarios to compare and export a PDF if needed.
+Add scenarios to compare loans.

 Loan basics